tplite/tplite/README.md

 # tplite
-The micro javascript template engine in just a few lines of code
+The micro javascript template engine in just a few lines of code.
+> compressed in 354 byte without gzip.
+> cache the compile template in function array.

 # Syntax